-- 5.7 During the last Re-Warding process in 2001/02, the Council decided to remain with the current system of elections by thirds. - 5.8 All three main political parties on the Council expressed a wish to remain with elections by thirds at that time.

-5.9 All three main political parties were sent a copy of the questionnaire attached in Appendix 2.
-The questionnaire asked for the Parties views about the advantages and disadvantages of the current electoral system for both their Party and for the City of Derby.
-At the time of writing responses from the Political Parties are not available.
+- 5.8 During the last Re-Warding process in 2001/02, the Council decided to remain with the current system of elections by thirds. - 5.9 All three main political parties on the Council expressed a wish to remain with elections by thirds at that time. - 5.10 All three main political parties were sent a copy of the questionnaire attached in Appendix 2.
+The questionnaire asked for the Parties views about the advantages and disadvantages of the current electoral system for both their Party and for the City of Derby. - 5.11 The only response to the questionnaire was received from the Liberal Democrat Group.
+Their response is included in Appendix 2a.